To work your back, you need to include Pulling Exercises in your workout routine.

-If you’ve ever struggled to Pull Up from a dead hang, it probably means you aren’t able to perform scapular retraction and get your lats engaged to pull.
-If you can’t perform scapular retraction, you can’t recruit the muscles of your back properly and therefore are left with the muscles of your arms, shoulders, and maybe even a little your chest, to pull you up.
+If you’ve ever struggled to Pull Up from a dead hang, it probably means you aren’t able to perform scapular retraction and depression and get your lats engaged to pull.
+If you don’t have proper scapular mobility, you can’t recruit the muscles of your back properly and therefore are left with the muscles of your arms, shoulders, and maybe even a little your chest, to pull you up.

 And that isn’t going to work.

 That is why the Inverted Row is a great way to progress toward the Pull Up and even strengthen your Pull Ups.

 The Inverted Row will strengthen the big muscles of your back so that they are strong and working when you go to do the challenging Pull Up movement.
 The Inverted Row also requires your core to be engaged and strong to help assist you with the row (Pull Ups require more core strength than you think!).